openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_developer.rst

 ------------------

-**Shared Frontend Platform Services:** In support of centralized configuration of baseline micro front end requirements, we have created the `Frontend Platform`_ repository.
-As part of this work various services (previously also described as "runways") were built to speed up configuration of analytics, logging, authentication, internationalization, as well as a set of other miscellaneous utilities and configuration details that affect all micro front ends.
+**Shared Frontend Platform Services:** In support of centralized configuration of baseline micro-frontend requirements, we have created the `Frontend Platform`_ repository.
+As part of this work various services (previously also described as "runways") were built to speed up configuration of analytics, logging, authentication, internationalization, as well as a set of other miscellaneous utilities and configuration details that affect all micro-frontends.

 .. _Frontend Platform: https://github.com/edx/frontend-platform

-**MFE Template Application:** For new micro front ends, you can start from the `Frontend Template Application`_ GitHub repository, a way to quickly spin up a new MFE using consistent tools and configuration details employed by other open edx platform MFEs.
+**MFE Template Application:** For new micro-frontends, you can start from the `Frontend Template Application`_ GitHub repository, a way to quickly spin up a new MFE using consistent tools and configuration details employed by other open edx platform MFEs.
 It is flagged as a template repository, meaning it can be